 - Who hires freelancers and why

 - In conclusion

 Hiring a software development team is one of the most complicated tasks for tech companies.
 When you’re a startup, things get even more complicated, because of the time and financial restrictions.
-Fortunately, we are living in a time when we no longer bounded by our location when speaking about the IT industry.
-Thus software companies can access the global talent pool and find people who suit their needs in terms of qualification, cost, an experience all around the globe.
+Fortunately, we are living in a time when we are no longer bound by our location when speaking about the IT industry.
+Thus software companies can access the global talent pool and find people who suit their needs in terms of qualification, cost, and experience all around the globe.
 Yes, this is related to some communication difficulties.
-However, if you’ll search good enough, you’ll find a vendor or people with the exact same mindset as yours.
-Also, there is opinion, that not being able to vocally tell your colleagues in the same room something important and immediately forget about that is good.
-Just imagine the world where all your fellow managers and developers make all comments directly in JIRA or Slack, where everything is fixed forever.
+However, if you’ll search well enough, you’ll find a vendor or people with the exact same mindset as yours.
+Also, there is an opinion, that not being able to vocally tell your colleagues in the same room something important and immediately forget about that is good.
+Just imagine the world where all your fellow managers and developers make all comments directly in Jira or Slack, where everything is fixed forever.
 Sounds like a dream.

 WHY STARTUPS AND ESTABLISHED COMPANIES ARE STILL WORKING WITH FREELANCERS